uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 At issue was the question of what Canada’s obligations were under the Settlement Agreement with respect to providing to the TRC archived government documents housed at Library and Archives Canada.
 The Commission, Aboriginal Affairs and Northern Development Canada, the Department of Justice, and Library and Archives Canada had very different views as to how the TRC should acquire these records.

-In lac’s view, its role was that of the neutral keeper of government records, whose task was to facilitate and empower federal government departments to canvass their own archival holdings.
+In LAC’s view, its role was that of the neutral keeper of government records, whose task was to facilitate and empower federal government departments to canvass their own archival holdings.

-Faced with the onerous task of conducting its own research through lac’s vast holdings, Canada’s position was that its obligation was limited to searching and producing relevant documents from the active and semi-active files in various departments.
+Faced with the onerous task of conducting its own research through LAC’s vast holdings, Canada’s position was that its obligation was limited to searching and producing relevant documents from the active and semi-active files in various departments.
 The government’s
-view became that departments need provide the TRC only with departmental researcher status to access their archived documents at lac so that the Commission could conduct its own research.
+view became that departments need provide the TRC only with departmental researcher status to access their archived documents at LAC so that the Commission could conduct its own research.

-The TRC’s position was that Canada was obligated to produce all relevant documents, including those at lac, and had an additional obligation to provide the Commission with access to lac in order to conduct its own research.
+The TRC’s position was that Canada was obligated to produce all relevant documents, including those at LAC, and had an additional obligation to provide the Commission with access to LAC in order to conduct its own research.
 Although the TRC, in the spirit of co-operation, had agreed to obtain departmental researcher status, it maintained that this was unnecessary because the Settlement Agreement already gave the Commission unconditional access to the archives.
-The end result was that Canada had effectively shifted the onus of its responsibility to produce lac documents onto the TRC.
+The end result was that Canada had effectively shifted the onus of its responsibility to produce LAC documents onto the TRC.

 In rendering his decision in favour of the Commission, Justice Stephen Goudge ruled: